 - Black pepper

 When you want to change up the flavors try using Smoked Paprika instead of regular paprika.
 Cumin also makes a nice addition to the flavor.

-For more heat increase the chili powder, or use Ancho chili or Sriracha seasoning to perk up the dish.
+For more heat increase the chili powder to perk up the dish.

 If you like a little sweetness add a teaspoon of brown sugar to the mix.

 There are lots of different flavor combinations you can come up with using the spices you have on hand.